google-research-datasets/great/README.md

 # great
-The dataset for the variable-misuse task, used in the ICLR 2020 paper 'Global Relational Models of Source Code' [https://openreview.net/forum?id=B1lnbRNtwr]
+The dataset for the variable-misuse task, described in the ICLR 2020 paper 'Global Relational Models of Source Code' [https://openreview.net/forum?id=B1lnbRNtwr]

+This is the public version of the dataset used in that paper.
+The original, used to produce the graphs in the paper, could not be open-sourced due to licensing issues.
+See the public associated code repository [https://github.com/VHellendoorn/ICLR20-Great] for results produced from this dataset.

 This dataset was generated synthetically from the corpus of Python code in the ETH Py150 Open dataset